 Goggle retention strap is a line snap closure – again, this means your goggles have no chance of going anywhere even if you take a massive digger.

-Going one step above the design of the Lucky Bums, however, the Giro Seam goggle retainer is elastic so it can easily fit over even the bulkiest setups.
+Going one step above the design of most other helmets, however, the Giro Seam goggle retainer is elastic so it can easily fit over even the bulkiest setups.

 The Variance being our first Smith Optics helmet reviewed with a very different style than the Holt helmet.
 While the Holt is a classic “Bomber” style helmet the Variance is more what you think of as a ski/snowboard helmet.